-If you’ve got a marketing budget, definitely give Adwords and the Google Display Network a try.
+If you’ve got a marketing budget, definitely give Google Ads and the Google Display Network a try.
 You can start small and invest more as you generate new leads and book more jobs.

 If you read my post about contractor marketing on a budget, then you know how important showing off your work is.

 As a home improvement contractor, there’s no better platform to do that on than Instagram (okay, Houzz is awesome too, but Instagram is up there).

 More importantly, Instagram is still in its early stages, which means you’re still able to reach your ideal audience and get a high engagement rate on your posts without having to spend money on ads (at least not yet).

 To make Instagram work for your local contracting business, you don’t have to have millions of followers or post a dozen pictures per day—all you have to do is be consistent and leverage Instagram’s location feature.

 Here’s how in 3 easy steps:

 Share an engaging photo or video of your team, your work, or a before & after shot on your grid or in your story

 Before hitting publish: use a hashtag that represents a city or tag your location